yusukebe/hono-remix-adapter/README.md

 # hono-remix-adapter

 `hono-remix-adapter` is a set of tools for adapting between Hono and Remix.
-It is composed of a Vite plugin and handlers that enable it to support platforms like Cloudflare Workers.
-You can create an Hono app, and it will be applied to your Remix app.
+It is composed of a Vite plugin and handlers that enable it to support platforms like Cloudflare Workers and Node.js.
+You just create Hono app, and it will be applied to your Remix app.

 ```ts
 // server/index.ts